Animal Legal Defense Fund Student Chapter of the Year Award

 Chapters raise awareness of issues affecting animals through activities such as holding events for Animal Legal Defense Fund’s weeks of action, like Speak Out for Farmed Animals Week; tabling; leafleting; screening films; organizing symposia and guest speakers; and building coalitions with other law school student organizations.
 They also advocate for Meatless Mondays or plant-based options in their cafeterias or at law school events, hold networking events, and volunteer at local farmed animal sanctuaries or humane societies.

-The winners will be chosen by a committee comprised of Animal Legal Defense Fund staff, and will receive prizes.
+The winners will be chosen by Animal Legal Defense Fund staff and will receive an award to be given at the Student Convention in Chicago, IL on October 17, 2025.
 Submissions must be 500 words or less, and be received no later than 5 p.m.
-PST on Monday, September 13.
-Please email your submission to Senior Student Programs Attorney Kelly Levenda.
+PST on Friday, September 5, 2025.
+Please email your submission to Law School Programs Attorney Alyssa Crowell at alp@aldf.org.
+A confirmation of receipt will be sent.
+If you do no receive confirmation, please resubmit.

 How We Work